Chambers Social Responsibility

 Our members actively support the future of the profession by getting involved in initiatives through the Inns of Court to train current and future barristers.
 They also take part in efforts to inform students and schools about the opportunities available in the legal profession and particularly at the self-employed Bar.
 In April 2021, Dr Onyoja Momoh was a judge in the EU Pax Moot Competition 2021: a moot court competition on Private International Law, funded by the EU Commission and coordinated by the University of Antwerp, with participating law students from around the world.

 Many members and staff are involved as volunteers in charities and community groups and as trustees and board members of charitable organisations, and play an active role in their local communities.
+Many of these groups are connected with their specialist practice areas.
+Kyle Squire is a trustee for Live Unlimited, a charity which seeks to support children in care and care leavers from the Barnet area by providing them with experiences which corporate parents cannot provide, but which may have been provided by birth families.

 As a Chambers, we support the London Legal Support Trust in its fundraising initiatives.
 In the last year, we have taken part in the Great Legal Bake and several Legal Lockdown Quizzes.
 We also participate in the annual London Legal Walk.